reality tv

 If you want to support independent women's media, become a Mamamia subscriber.
 Get an all-access pass to everything we make, including exclusive podcasts, articles, videos and our exercise app, MOVE.

 Well, folks.
-The Block is kicking off the drama for another whirlwind season.
+The Block is in the final days of another whirlwind season.

-With the teams well and truly into the swing of things, tensions are brewing behind the scenes of The Block between a number of contestants.
+This season, tensions have been brewing behind the scenes of between a number of contestants.
 And we've got all the gossip you need to know.

 Watch the trailer for The Block 2025.
-Article continues below.
+Post continues below.

 Video: Nine Network.